 It looks like a ball of mozzarella but when you touch it, it feels like a soft and delicate balloon of cheese.
 The outer layer is mozzarella and the inside is filled with stracciatella (an Italian cheese similar to mozzarella) and cream making it rich, buttery and incredibly delicious.

 To complement the rich, creamy burrata cheese I opted for salty Italian salami, black olives, and capers for this pizza topping and it works perfectly.
 The flatbread dough is crispy, not crunchy and would trick anyone into thinking it was the real deal.

-To make the dough, I mix 00′ flour and warm water with a pinch of salt.
-Once the dough starts to come together I add 3 tbsp of olive oil.
+To make the dough, I mix 00' flour and warm water with a pinch of salt.
+Once the dough starts to come together I add 3 tablespoon of olive oil.
 An extra dusting of flour is added and then I knead the dough for around 1-2 minutes then shape into a ball.

 The ball of dough is cut in half, I then flatten into a round, flat circle (doesn't have to be perfect) and then roll it out into a pizza base big enough to fit a large, flat baking tray.
 Top with tomato passata, salami, olives, capers and burrata and bake in the oven for around 7-8 minutes.
 For a more creamy texture add the burrata after the pizza comes out the oven, I love to eat this pizza both ways they are equally as delicious.

 Hope you enjoy this easy pizza recipe, the more you make the dough the easier it will become and you'll soon be a pizza making expert whipping up delicious and impressive looking pizzas any night of the week.

 If you've tried this or any other recipe on the blog please let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTERESTto see more delicious food and what I'm getting up to.